 Fast forward 1,600 years or so and this definition has only gotten stronger.
 The root form gen- found in words like genie means to produce, create or inspire; or a warm or cheerful manner.
 Modern English still carries those fragments in words like generate and genial.
 This gave the English speaking world of the early 1700s even more reason to assume genies were a certain way, instead of their ancient Middle Eastern selves.

 jinni – djinni – genius – genie

 jinn – djinn – genii – genies

-The Arabian Nights tale “Story of the City of Brass follows a group of travelers searching the Sahara to find a lost city.
+The Arabian Nights tale “Story of the City of Brass” follows a group of travelers searching the Sahara to find a lost city.
 Of brass.
-Their side-quest is to locate a vessel that supposedly held a jinni imprisoned by King Solomon.
-The life of Solomon and his God-given jinn-controlling ring is a fascinating topic on its own, but this seems to be the legend that first started shoving genies into small containers.
+Their side-quest is to locate a vessel that supposedly held a jinn imprisoned by King Solomon.
+The life of Solomon and his god-given jinn-controlling ring is a fascinating topic on its own, but this seems to be the first legend that trapped a genie in a small container.